Cost of the clean-up

 Equipment failure, tank leaks, vandalism, accidental spillage or illegal dumping are just a few ways in which VOCs can contaminate the environment.

-As the Environment Agency is becoming more effective at bringing cases to court, environmental issues are also under increasing public and political scrutiny, leading to harsher penalties, fines and negative publicity for those who cause damage to the environment.
+As environmental agencies are becoming more effective at bringing cases to court, environmental issues are also under increasing public and political scrutiny, leading to harsher penalties, fines and negative publicity for those who cause damage to the environment.

 Below are a few examples where spills and leaks have occurred, and adequate procedures were not in place, to contain or detect these spills.
-This has led to the Environment Agency bringing legal action / court cases against the businesses involved, and the issuing of fines and orders to clean up the contamination.
+This has led to the environmental agencies bringing legal action / court cases against the businesses involved, and the issuing of fines and orders to clean up the contamination.